-- Thank you for your attention.
-We’ll let you know when the new rules are going to be rolling out.
+Thank you for your attention.
+We’ll let you know when the new rules are going to be rolled out.

 As an example, if someone has applied for a job at your company, you might use “thank you for your consideration” once you’ve concluded the interview (whether you liked them or not).

-Just like the above, we can use finish the phrase with “understanding at this time.”
-It works similarly and allows us to demonstrate that we’re appreciative of someone understanding the news we might have given them.
+It allows us to demonstrate that we’re appreciative of someone understanding the news we might have given them.